djraval/Modal-Scripts/modal-dev-ref/docs/guide/webhooks.md

 performance for more information on when Functions will cold start and advice how to mitigate the impact.

-If your Function has `allow_concurrent_inputs` set, multiple requests to the same endpoint may be handled by the same container.
+If your Function uses `@modal.concurrent`, multiple requests to the same endpoint may be handled by the same container.
 Beyond this limit, additional containers will start up to scale your App horizontally.
 When you reach the Function’s limit on containers, requests will queue for handling.

 Each workspace on Modal has a rate limit on total operations.
 For a new account, this is set to 200 function inputs or web endpoint requests per